-t’s not uncommon to find a place where you can make a living.
-Finding a place where you can enjoy a meaningful, family-oriented, action-packed life…that’s truly special.
+t is not uncommon to find a place where you can make a living.
+But finding a place where you can enjoy a meaningful, family-oriented, actionpacked life….that is truly special.

 The area’s rich history is detailed in several historic attractions and locations, most notably the Wyoming Pioneer Museum.
 Here you’ll find the tales of early day outlaws, larger than life cowboy characters and charismatic local citizens who pioneered the idea of life on MOUNTAIN TIME!

 We can tell you all about Douglas, but it’s truly best if you come experience it for yourself.
 Bring your family and come sample a taste of living on MOUNTAIN TIME.